< Go to Headlamps

 At 128 grams, this is about 30% heavier than standard compact headlamps like the Spot, ReVolt, or Petzl Tikka XP.
 It also has a battery pack separated and placed on the back, which makes it even less compact.
 None of the truly compact headlamps have even close to the same brightness.
 Only the Petzl Tikka RXP comes close.
 However, it does so at the cost of battery life and the mass creeps up close to that of the Coast.
 If you compare the Coast to the next highest scoring headlamps with a high brightness score, the Petzl NAO or Fenix HP25, it is a half to a third the weight.
 So this is really an ultra-light powerhouse if you are looking for a headlamp with a powerful beam.
 The heavier Icon, also an overall strong performer, is twice the weight of the Coast.

 Ease of Use

 Need power?
 Riding a trail at night or hiking through terrain with difficult route finding?
-This is the ultimate light because it is so light and powerful.
+This is the ultimate light because it is so lightweight and powerful.
 It is also ideal for around camp because the beam is so even that everything in your immediate vicinity is easy to see.

-— RJ Spurrier and Chris McNamara
+— Jediah Porter and RJ Spurrier

 OutdoorGearLab Member Reviews

-Most recent review: January 14, 2014
+Most recent review: October 18, 2016

 Where's the Best Price?